-Baby swings and big kid swings, plus climbing things, and slides for two different levels of bravery are installed in the play area.
-The park features grass and picnic tables.
+Baby swings and big kid swings plus climbing things, spinny rides, and slides are installed in the play area.
+The park features grass, benches, and picnic tables.
 Bring a blanket if you like, but if you’re with a new walker, you probably won’t get a chance to sit down.

-Totland has a bathroom, but no changing table.
+Totland has a bathroom with a bare bones changing table.
+Many parents use the grassy field for quick changes for this reason.
 Dogs should be left at home or at least outside the park’s fence.

-Totland’s location is marked below with an A.
+Totland’s location is marked below with an A for Awesome.

 [Photo credit: first photo by Whitney Moss; all others by Kat Choi; used with permission.]